bdpetersen13/Kidney-Donations/README.md

 ## Data

 ### Data Sources
-The project uses the following datasets where the data was gathered from the Organ Procurment & Transplantation Networkand the United Network for Organ Sharing:
+The project uses the following datasets where the data was gathered from the Organ Procurement & Transplantation Network and the United Network for Organ Sharing:

 * kidney_transplant_by_state.csv: Kidney transplant data by state and year.